 Statue of a lad feeding the ducks, next to the frozen Breiavatnet lake.

 Central Stavanger as viewed from the middle of Breiavatnet.
 The winter of 2010 was

-unusually cold in Europe, and this amount of snow and ice in Stavanger had not been seen for
+unusually cold all across Europe, and this amount of snow and ice in Stavanger had not been seen for

 In another area of Rogaland county is the town of Sandnes, a reasonable bus

 trip from the city centre.
-We bought some tungsten carbide studded attachments for our
+We bought some tungsten carbide studs for our

-shoes, so we could walk along the icy pavements safely.
+shoes, so that we could walk along the icy pavements safely.